Visual Studio Code

 There are two ways to use VS Code on the FSU HPC:

-- Install and use VS Code in the RCC Desktop interactive app in our Open OnDemand portal.
+- Install and use VS Code in the RCC Desktop interactive app via our Open OnDemand portal.

 VS Code in Open OnDemand#

-This method is the simpler of the two options for VS Code, but does require some initial setup.
+This method is the more straightforward of the two options for VS Code, but it does require some initial setup.

 - Follow the instructions for launching an interactive app in Open OnDemand.